eldipa/book-of-gehn/posts/kernel/2022-02-07-Hanoi-File-System.md

 drwxr-xr-x 2 root root    0 Jan  1  1970 C
 ```

-Inside each folder there are the files which represent the *discs*
+Inside each folder there are the files that represent the *discs*
 of the game.

 Initially all the files (discs) are in the first folder (tower).